AndrewCheng02/DSC180B-Capstone-ProjectA09/docs/index.md

 ## Abstract

-In our project, we implement a neural network-based application to discern gender difference from functional magnetic resonance imaging (fMRI) resting state data.
-An important region that activates while the brain is at rest is the default mode network (DMN).
-While we don’t directly measure the activation of the DMN, it proves to be a key differentiator for the classification problem.
-Our research will walk through steps of statistical methods, simulation, and model description to achieve our task.
+In our project, we developed classification models to discern gender difference from functional magnetic resonance imaging (fMRI) to examine the applicability of Graph Neural Networks (GNN) on resting state fMRI.
+By exploring brain network differences and use of data simulation with controllable parameters, we constructed a neural network classifier utilizing graph structure alongside a simple baseline model.
+The results show the two classes are separable when only comparing fMRI resting state data.
+Our research will walk through steps of statistical methods, simulation, and model description to accomplish our objective.

 ## Introduction